Method

 alternate text

-Figure 2: Qualitative sketch how target balancing weight increases with source-receiver distance to balance amplitude inferred by geometrical spreading.
+Figure 2: Qualitative sketch of how target balancing weight increases with source-receiver distance to balance amplitude decay by geometrical spreading.
 Large triangles indicate larger weights and vice versa.

 Data weights based on data error statistics